holsee/chroxy/README.md

 the communication and lifetime of the Chrome Browsers and Tabs.

 `Chroxy.ChromeProxy` - Implements `ProxyServer.Hook` for Chrome resource management
 * Exposes function `connection/1` which returns the websocket connection to the browser tab, with the proxy host and port substituted in order to route the connection via the underlying `ProxyServer` process.
-* Registers for callbacks from the underlying `ProxyServer`, implementing the `down/2` callback in order to cleanup the Chrome resource when connections close.
+* Registers for callbacks from the underlying `ProxyServer`, implementing the `down/2` callback in order to clean up the Chrome resource when connections close.

 `Chroxy.ChromeServer` - Wraps Chrome Browser OS Process